 - The CIPC check ride shall consist of the annual recurrent training of Part B, Exhibit 1 or other method approved by the Safety Officer.

-All active members will provide a copy (ideally e-mail a scan) of their medical certificate, flight review and/or Wings program endorsement to the Club General Manager or Safety Officer upon renewal or completion.
+All active members will provide a copy (ideally e-mail a scan) of their medical certificate or BasicMed documentation, flight review and/or Wings program endorsement to the Club General Manager or Safety Officer upon renewal or completion.
 Failure to provide this information will result in the loss of flying privileges.

 Cold Weather Operations

-- All Club aircraft require preheat prior to being started when the temperature is below 30°F. The Club pre-heater is kept in Crow's storage hanger near the vending machines.
-Care should be exercised when using the pre-heater so as to not apply excessive heat to the cowl or other painted surfaces.
-Upon completion of preheating, return the heater.
-If you are unfamiliar with preheating procedures, ask for assistance from a flight instructor.
+- All Club aircraft require preheat prior to being started when the temperature is below 30°F. Electric engine pre-heaters are installed on all aircraft.
+Plug heater in for a minimum of 6 to 10 hours before engine start.
+Use the 50' cord provided on the wall in the hangers.
+The plug on the aircraft is located next to the oil dipstick.
+Place the provded blanket over the engine cowling and install the nose plugs to help retain heat in the engine compartment.
+The Club's gas pre-heater (Red Dragon) is kept in the Club's hanger #39.
+Care should be exercised when using the gas pre-heater so as to not apply excessive heat to the cowl or other painted surfaces.
+Upon completion of preheating, return the gas heater and plug in to recharge the battery.
+If you are unfamiliar with preheating procedures, ask for assistance from a flight instructor of maintenance officer.
 The Club pre-heater becomes very hot and caution should be exercised to prevent severe burns.

 - Prior to starting the engine, make sure that the primer is fully seated and locked.
 Upon starting the engine of the aircraft, allow the engine to warm up for several minutes at 1000 RPM prior to increasing power.